Esther Saperstein

 Esther Richman Saperstein (October 22, 1901 – May 17, 1988) was an American legislator, women's rights advocate and mental health activist.

-Esther Richman Saperstein was born in Chicago, Illinois to Jewish immigrants, Ellis Richman from Russia and Mary Dresser from Poland.
+Saperstein was born in Chicago, Illinois, to Jewish immigrants, Ellis Richman from Russia and Mary Dresser from Poland.
 Saperstein went to Chicago public schools and Northwestern University.
 Saperstein was active in the Parent-Teacher Association.
 In 1955, Saperstein ran for the Chicago City Council and lost the election.
 Saperstein was a Democrat.
 In 1957, Saperstein served in the Illinois House of Representatives and served until 1967.
 Saperstein then served in the Illinois State Senate from 1967 until 1975 when she resigned from the Illinois General Assembly.
 In 1975, Saperstein was elected to the Chicago City Council and served until 1979.
 Saperstein died at her home in Chicago, Illinois.

+A Chicago park was named in her honor in 2004.